6 Kalimas In English: A Complete Guide for Every Muslim

-Are you looking for 6 Kalimas In English” Six Kalimas are very famous in the religion of Islam, which are remembered and recited by Muslims all over the world.
-In these Kalimas, the basic beliefs of the religion of Islam are described, which it is necessary for every Muslim to confess.
+Six Kalimas are very famous in the religion of Islam, and they are remembered and recited by Muslims all over the world.
+In these Kalimas, the basic beliefs of the religion of Islam are described, which every Muslim must confess.

-In this way, the name of the third Kalima is Tamjeed, the fourth Kalima is Tauheed, the fifth Kalima is Istighfar, and the sixth Kalima is Radde Kufr.
-So let us read all the Kalimas sequentially with Arabic and English translation.
+In this way, the third Kalima is Tamjeed, the fourth is Tauheed, the fifth is Istighfar, and the sixth is Radde Kufr.
+So, let us read all the Kalimas sequentially with Arabic and English translations.

 6 Kalimas In English with Arabic